-Personalizing Reasons It is a mistake to personalize reasons by treating them as if they belonged to someone.
-Epistemic reasons are universal: if they are reasons for me to believe something then they are equally reasons for anyone else to believe that thing.
-Reasons are also objective: whether they are good reasons has nothing to do with me or with anyone else.
+Personalizing Reasons.
+It is a mistake to personalize reasons by treating them as if they belonged to someone.
+That is a mistake for two reasons.
+First, epistemic reasons are universal: if they are reasons for me to believe something then they are equally reasons for anyone else to believe it too.
+Second, epistemic reasons are objective: whether a piece of evidence is sufficient or acceptable is an objective matter.
+It has nothing to do with me or with anyone else.
 Personalizing reasons can obscure the fact that they are universal and objective.
 It can also allow emotion to get in the way of thinking critically if one identifies too much with one's own reasons or if one rejects reasons just because someone else accepts them.

-Appeal to Relativism It is a mistake to assume that truth is relative.
+Appeal to Relativism.
+It is a mistake to just assume that truth is relative.
+This is a mistake because we always need to have good reasons for our beliefs, including our belief that Relativism is the right attitude to take toward some subject matter.
 Relativism with respect to some subject matter is the view that the facts in that area are in some way dependent on our beliefs about them.
-We noted in Section 1.2.1 that relativism might be the right attitude to take towards such topics as what is humorous or what is tasty.
-But for most topics, even religious and moral ones, it is best to assume that realism is the appropriate attitude, unless one has powerful reasons not to.
+Relativism might be the right attitude to take toward such topics as what is humorous or what is tasty.
+But for most topics, even religious and moral ones, it is best to assume that Realism is the appropriate attitude, unless one has powerful reasons not to.
 For most topics, in other words, it is wrong to assume that what is true for me might not be true for you, or that what is true for our community or culture might not be true for others.
 Truth is the same for everyone.

-Sometimes, an appeal to relativism will be used as an attempt to bring a discussion to an end.
+Sometimes, an appeal to Relativism will be used as attempt to bring a discussion to an end.
 One person, perhaps tired of the debate or feeling that they are on the losing side, will say to the others: "Well, I'm entitled to my view and you are entitled to yours."
 This kind of response is fine if what is intended is that everyone is allowed to make up their own minds about what to believe or do.
 But if the point is that we can both be right even when we disagree, then this is a mistake that we should avoid, unless there is excellent reason to think otherwise.